rerrl/sat-tracker/README.md

 ## Sat Tracker

-A simple app I made to track some bitcoin portfolio metrics.
-I found it useful and thought I'd share.
+A simple app I made to track your bitcoin balance.
+There is no wallet functionality, this is just a tool to track your bitcoin buys and a place to see your total sats bought, average price per bitcoin, and total return of your porfolio in dollars, etc with all data stored locally on your machine.

-All data is stored locally on your machine.
+I created this becuase logging all my buys in a spreadsheet was getting tedious.

-NOTE: As this project currently stands, it does not track sales of bitcoin.
-This tool is for sat stackers.
-The goal is to acquire more sats, not sell them.
+The idea is to have a place to keep track of your bitcoin balance.
+I use this by just logging every time I buy.
+I plan to add a method to track every time bitcoin is lost (onchain/withdraw fees, etc) so that I can have a more accurate picture of my total sats.

 ### Features